Avicii Arena: Construction

 Avicii Arena is the largest spherical building on Earth and took two and a half years to build.
 It has a diameter of 110 m and an inner height of 85 m.
 The volume of the building is 605,000 m3 and it has a seating capacity of 16,000 spectators for shows and concerts, and 13,850 for ice hockey.
 In the upper area there are 40 VIP boxes and a restaurant.

 The steel, concrete and glass construction designed by the architects Berg Arkitektkontor AB is supported by a MERO space structure.
-It represents the Sun in the Sweden Solar System, the world's largest scale model of the Solar System.

 History

 Globen was inaugurated on 19 February 1989 after a construction period of less than three years.

-The first major events were Melodifestivalen, the Ice Hockey World Championships and the Men's European Volleyball Chamiponships.
+The first major events were Melodifestivalen, the Ice Hockey World Championships and the Men's European Volleyball Championships.

 In 2009, the naming rights to the Stockholm Globe Arena were officially acquired by Swedish telecommunications company Ericsson, and it became known as the Ericsson Globe.

 In 2021, it was announced that the arena would be renamed the Avicii Arena in honour of the late Swedish DJ Avicii, who died in 2018.
 To commemorate the new name, the Royal Stockholm Philharmonic Orchestra recorded a performance of the Avicii song "For a Better Day", with vocals provided by fourteen-year-old Swedish singer Ella Tiritiello.

-In June 2022, it was decided to renovate and modernize the arena throughtout 2024 - also with a view to hosting the 2025 IIHF World Championship, which is to be jointly held in Sweden and Denmark.
-After the scheduled reopening at the start of 2025, the neighboring Hovet arena is to be demolished and the site is to become part of the new district Soderhov.
+In June 2022, it was decided to renovate and modernize the arena throughout 2024, with a view of hosting the 2025 IIHF World Championship (which is to be jointly held in Sweden and Denmark) and as part of the unclear Stockholm bid for the 2030 Winter Olympics.
+After the scheduled reopening at the start of 2025, the neighboring Hovet arena is scheduled to be demolished and the site is to become part of the new district of Soderhov.
+In July 2023, it was announced that the NCC company had received the contract for the renovation.
+In 2027, the arena will host the group phase matches for the FIBA Women's EuroBasket.